zzxwill/odps/intl.en-US/User Guide/SQL/Insert Operation/Lateral View.md

 |“front\_page”|\[1, 2, 3\]|
 |“contact\_page”|\[3, 4, 5\]|

-The requirement is to count the number of times that all AD IDs appeared.The implementation process is as follows.
+The requirement is to count the number of times all AD IDs have appeared.
+The implementation process is as follows.

 1. Split the AD IDs as follows: